 We propose that users be able to instruct intermediaries to transfer relevant data to approved web services.
-For example, the entering ecommerce site could prompt a new user to authorize her data intermediary to send categories of data from her existing ecommerce site.
-Such a tool must be carefully overseen by the regulator because it is capable of transferring large amounts of the consumer's data.
+For example, the entering ecommerce site could prompt a new user to authorize their data intermediary to send categories of data from their existing ecommerce site.
+Such a tool must be carefully overseen by the regulator because it would be capable of transferring large amounts of the consumer's data.
 The regulator might consider requiring that web services wishing to receive ported data acquire a license.
 Certifying the security of web services should increase their attractiveness to consumers and thereby increase contestability.
-An alternative method might involve downloading to a uniform format that then is easily uploadable to a different intermediary
+An alternative method might involve downloading to a uniform format that then is easily uploadable to a different intermediary.

-4. Types of data use
+IV.
+Types of Data Use

-In this section, we discuss various uses of data generated by web users from the perspective of web services.
+In this Part, we discuss various uses of data generated by web users from the perspective of web services.
 The three major uses of web users' data that we identify are (i) servicing users, (ii) targeting users, and (iii) conducting analytics.
-Each type of use implies different restrictions in terms of data-access rights.
-Additionally, the treatment of data used for analytics bears important consequences for the competition policy implications of our proposed data intermediary regime.
+Each type of use would imply different restrictions in terms of data-access rights.
+Additionally, the treatment of data used for analytics would bear important consequences for the competition policy implications of our proposed data intermediary regime.